-SS #8: Households Transitioned to Self Sufficiency Unit of Measurement Baseline Benchmark Number of households transitioned to self-sufficiency (increase).
-The PHA may create one or more definitions for "self-sufficiency" to use for this metric.
+Number of households receiving TANF assistance (decrease).
+Number of households receiving TANF assistance prior to implementing this activity = 20 households Number of households receiving TANF assistance after implementing this activity = 3 households SS #6: Reducing P er Unit Subsidy Costs for Part icipating Households Unit of Measurement Baseline Benchmark Average amount of Section 8 and/or 9 subsidy per household affected by this policy in dollars (decrease).
+Average subsidy per household affected by this policy prior to implementation of the activity = Zero (0) Expected average subsidy per household affected by this policy after implementation of the activity = Zero (0) SS # 7: Increase in Agency Rental R evenue Unit of Measurement Baseline Benchmark PHA rental revenue/HAP in dollars (increase).
+HAP prior to implementation of the activity (in dollars) = \$4,343,040 Expected HAP after implementation of the activity (in dollars) = \$9,004,999 SS #8: Ho ouseholds Transitioned to Self Sufficiency Unit of Measurement Baseline Benchmark Number of households transitioned to self-sufficiency (increase).
+The PHA may create one or more definitions for "self- sufficiency" to use for this metric.
 Each time the PHA uses this metric, the "Outcome" number should also be provided in Section (II) Operating Information in the space provided.
-Number of households transitioned to self-sufficiency prior to implementation of this activity = 10 households Number of households transitioned to self-sufficiency after implementation of this activity = 23 households Standard OHA Metrics Households Assisted by Services that Increase Self Sufficiency Unit of Measurement Baseline Benchmark Number of households receiving services aimed to increase self-sufficiency (increase).
-Number of households receiving services aimed to increase self-sufficiency prior to implementation of this activity = Zero (0) households Number of households receiving services aimed to increase self-sufficiency after implementation of this activity =0 households
+Number of households transitioned to self-sufficiency prior to implementation of this activity = 10 households Number of households transitioned to self-sufficiency after implementation of this activity = 23 households Standard OHA Metrics Households As sisted by Services that Increas se Self Sufficiency Unit of Measurement Baseline Benchmark Number of households receiving services aimed to increase self- sufficiency (increase).
+Number of households receiving services aimed to increase self- sufficiency prior to implementation of Number of households receiving services aimed to increase self- sufficiency after implementation of

-MTW Activity #10-03: Combined PBV HAP Contract for Non-Contiguous Scattered Sites
+Oakland Housing Authority FY 2024 MTW Annual Plan Page 88 of 253 MTW Activity #10-03: Combined PBV HAP Contract for Non-Contiguous Scattered Sites

-Description/Update: Modify PBV program rules to allow HAP contracts to be executed for non-contiguous buildings.
+Description/Update: Modify PBV program rules to allow HAP contracts to be executed for noncontiguous buildings.
 This activity will apply to RAD conversions.
 Reduce agency administrative costs associated with staff time and preparing, executing, and managing the HAP contracts.